All About Lego: The History of Lego, the Minifigure, Legoland and More

 The Lego factory in Billund, Denmark was beginning to become a bit of a tourist attraction.
 Godtfred noticed that around 20,000 people a year were traveling to the factory to view the Lego sculptures that decorated the outside of the factory.
 He decided to create a huge outdoor display, which he called Legoland.

-The Minifigure
+The Lego Minifigure

-By the 1970's, Lego sets were a hot item.
+By the 1970s, Lego sets were a hot item.
 There were a variety of different sets such as Lego castles, dollhouses, and ships.
 Kids enjoyed building with Lego, but something was missing.
-In 1978, tiny people made of Lego called minifigures were invented.
-The very first ever minifigure released was a policeman and his police car.
+In 1978, tiny people made of Lego called Lego minifigures were invented.
+The very first ever Lego minifigure released was a policeman and his police car.
 Next came spacemen, nurses and knights.
 Now children could play for hours with their tiny action figures and their Lego sculptures.

-The first minifigures all looked alike.
+The first Lego minifigures all looked alike.
 They had the same yellow face, two black dots for eyes and a happy smile.
 It wasn't until 1989 that they begin to change their features.
 Now there are over 2500 different characters.
 Minifigures based on movies are especially popular for collectors.
 There are minifigures of characters from Star Wars, Harry Potter, Spider-man and Indiana Jones movies.
 Some minifigures are available in Lego sets.
 Or you can buy them separately.
-There are currently 4 series of minifigures on the market and each series has 16 different minifigures.
+There are currently 12 series of Lego minifigures on the market and each series has 16 different minifigures.

 Lego Forever